georgiadisc/surveillance-net/README.md

 ### `/widgets`

 The widgets of the application live here.
 Widgets are reusable blocks of code that get access to the database and the mechanism for building and updating their content.
-Widgets can also be embedded into other widgets or pages.
+Widgets can also be embedded into other widgets or pages accordingly.

 ## 📸 Screenshots